 Resource Test Ardess has a limited range of services consisting of a church, 2 community halls and Ardess House which acts a residential craft and arts centre.
 The sewage treatment works has limited additional capacity and all planning applications will be assessed on a case by case need.
-(NI Water, June 2015) Environmental Capacity Test Ardess is nestled within a drumlin landscape with rising land to the north and south.
-There is a rath to the north which constrains development and the watercourse through the settlement is subject to surface water flooding.
+(NI Water, June 2015) Ardess is nestled within a drumlin landscape with rising land to Environmental the north and south.
+There is a rath to the north which Capacity Test constrains development and the watercourse through the settlement is subject to surface water flooding.
 There is an important treed approach to the settlement from the east.
 Ardess House is a Listed Building.
 There are 4 LLPAs within and adjacent to the settlement limit.
 Transport Test The settlement is located on B72 and within close proximity to A35 between Irvinestown and Kesh.
 There is no public transport provision however a Community Transport scheme operates within the area.
-Economic Development Test Employment opportunities are limited to the craft centre at Ardess House.
-The surrounding agricultural industry offers opportunities for local employment.
-Urban & Rural Character Test The settlement is rural in character comprising a small cluster around St. Mary's church.
+F oonomia Economic Employment opportunities are limited to the craft centre at Development Ardess House.
+Test The surrounding agricultural industry offers opportunities for local employment.
+Urban & Rural The settlement is rural in character comprising a small cluster Character Test around St. Mary's church.
 It has a strong character defined by the listed and landmark buildings of St. Mary's church and Ardess House and their settings.
 It has the potential to accommodate individual or small groups of houses without detriment to character.
-Community Service Test Has limited function with a Church, associated Hall and an arts and craft centre.
+Community Has limited function with a Church, associated Hall and an - Service Test arts and craft centre.